 Is there anything I can do about vaginal laxity on my own?

-Currently the best non-invasive treatment for vaginal laxity is pelvic floor strengthening.
-This can be accomplished on your own with a little effort and practice.
+Forget about creams and pills!
+The only clinically validated non-invasive treatment for vaginal laxity is pelvic floor strengthening.
+Pelvic floor strengthening is not intended to tighten the muscles of the vagina directly, but instead to strengthen and tighten the pelvic floor muscles that surround the vagina, which should increase feelings of vaginal tightness both at rest and when you voluntarily contract your pelvic floor muscles.
+Pelvic floor strengthening can be accomplished on your own with a little effort and practice.
 Kegel exercises are a well-known example of a pelvic floor exercise, and one that is well suited to this task.

 #1 Learn to find and contract the muscles